 Notes

+- This frosting makes about 12 servings.
 This recipe creates enough frosting for decorating a dozen cupcakes or a smaller (think two layers and 6" round) cake.

 Leave a Reply